A waterside walk in Hertfordshire

 The Chilterns are a chain of chalk hills arching through southern England.
 They aren’t very high compared to other British hills and mountains but have often been an obstacle to routes in and out of London.

-Just over 200 years ago new canals were being built all over the country to carry the materials and goods driving the Industrial Revolution.
+Just over 200 years ago new canals were being built all over the country to drive the Industrial Revolution.
 London couldn’t afford to be left out.
 So engineers built the Grand Junction Canal through a gap in the Chilterns near Tring.
-This canal changed the area for ever.
+The canal changed this area for ever.

 Discover how the canal was constructed and the challenges to supply it with water.
 Watch boats navigate specially-designed locks and anglers hoping for a bite in one of four reservoirs.